antoinechalifour/memento/README.md

 ## Getting started

+**1. Add a Memento configuration file**

-To add Memento to your project, you need to add a `.mementorc` file to your project root and run `npx @antoinechalifour/memento`.
-You may use any configuration file supported by [cosmiconfig](https://github.com/davidtheclark/cosmiconfig).
+To add Memento to your project, you need to add a `.mementorc` file to your project root.

+*Note: you may use any other configuration file supported by [cosmiconfig](https://github.com/davidtheclark/cosmiconfig).*

 The most basic configuration file to cache the [PunkApi](https://punkapi.com/documentation/v2) would look something like this: